boredsquirrel/dolphin-gm-actions/README.md

     * Convert to all formats supported by ImageMagick
     * Convert to PDF or PDF/A*1
     * Generate favicons for browser/android/apple/ms
-    * Convert to Base64
     * Rotate
     * Overturn vertically/horizontally

  * Metadata
-    * Rename jpg and tiff files with data content in Exif metadata.
-(For example: 001.jpg *> 2018*04*27_133741.jpg)
-    * Rename jpg and tiff files with file's data.
     * Set file's datetime from Exif date.
     * Set file date from file's name
     * Set Exif datetime from file's date.